Tips for Taps Blog

 Is My Water Radioactive?

-However, increased exposure to radiation occurs in our water or air when nuclear power plants, mining operations, or laboratories release radioactive materials into the environment.
-According to an investigative report by our friends at the Environmental Working Group (EWG), more than 170 million Americans drink tap water contaminated by radiation.[1]
+Radioactive particles, or radionuclides, are a part of the natural world and they exist in plants, animals, and even water.
+Increased exposure to radiation occurs when nuclear power plants, mining operations, or laboratories release radioactive materials into the environment.
 Radiation can cause irreparable damage to your body that stays hidden for years, or even across generations.

 What Is Radioactivity?